Quantum-inspired space-time PDE solver and dynamic mode decomposition: Preliminaries

 Throughout our work, we employ the implicit formulation of the problem.
 In Appendix~\ref{app:space-time}, we present the detailed construction of the all-at-once linear system for both linear and nonlinear equations.
 Additionally, we note that the generalization to higher dimensions follows a similar construction.

-\subsection{Dynamic mode decomposition:}
+\subsection{Dynamic mode decomposition}

-Dynamic mode decomposition (DMD) is a data-driven technique used to analyze nonlinear systems, revealing their underlying spatiotemporal characteristics through spectral analysis.
+Dynamic mode decomposition (DMD) is a data-driven technique for analyzing nonlinear systems by revealing their underlying spatiotemporal characteristics through spectral analysis.
 Initially developed within the fluid dynamics community~\cite{SCHMID_DMD_2010}, the DMD toolbox has since expanded and found applications in various fields, including robotics, quantum physics, neuroscience, and data processing~\cite{Rowley2009, Schmid_2022,ilia_dmd}.
 The success of DMD is theoretically underpinned by its connection with Koopman operators and their spectra.
 For more details, we recommend the reader refer to these outstanding reviews~\cite{colbrook2024multiverse,kutz2016dynamic}.

 In Algorithm~\ref{alg:exact-dmd}, we summarize the standard DMD algorithm.
 This assumes two discrete time series of states $\boldsymbol{u}_j\doteq u(\cdot,j\tau)\in \mathbb{R}^{N_x}$, one starting at time $j=0$ and the other one at time $j=1$, arranged respectively into $X$ and $X'$ in $\mathbb{R}^{N_x\times N_t}$, known as \emph{snapshot matrices}.
 The (possibly nonlinear) dynamics between $X$ and $X'$ are approximated by a linear evolution operator $A$.
 First, the singular value decomposition, also known as \emph{proper orthogonal decomposition} (POD), of $X$ is computed.
 The singular values $\Sigma$ are then used to compute the pseudoinverse $X^+$, and $A:=X'X^+$ is given by $X'V^{\dagger}\Sigma^{-1}U$.
 By projecting $A$ onto the span of the left singular values $U$, one obtains a $|\Sigma|\times|\Sigma|$ matrix $\tilde{A}$.
 By computing the eigen decomposition of $\tilde{A}$, the \emph{dynamic modes} $\Phi$ of the data are found.
 These modes are then used to predict the future evolution of the system without having to solve any PDE.
 Moreover, in practice, $\Sigma$ is usually truncated to keep the $r$ most significant singular values, resulting in $r$ dynamic modes.
 This leads to an efficient approximation of $A$ that is often very accurate, even for $r \ll |\Sigma|$.